AbsorbingChaos/stacks101-com/content/stx-mining-setup/bitcoin-node.md

     desc="A walkthrough for setting up and interacting with bitcoind for use with stacks-node." link="/stx-mining-setup/bitcoin-node" >}}
   {{< resource-card title="Stacks Node"
-    desc="A walkthrough for setting up stacks-node and configuring it for the competition." link="/stx-mining-setup/stacks-node" >}}
+    desc="A walkthrough for setting up stacks-node and configuring it for mining." link="/stx-mining-setup/stacks-node" >}}
   {{< resource-card title="Stacks Keychain"
     desc="A walkthrough of setting up a stacks keychain using various tools."